 Storms across the U.S. cause deaths and power outages

-Large swaths of the U.S. have faced an intense winter storm over the past several days, and there are currently upwards of 1.3 million customers without power and weather advisories across the country.
-The large storm system is making its way through nearly every U.S. region with heavy winds, flooding and snow.
+Large swaths of the U.S. have faced an intense winter storm over the past several days, with more than 850,000 customers without power as of Saturday evening.
+Officials issued weather advisories and states of emergency across the country as the large storm system made its way through the U.S., with heavy winds, flooding and snow.

-Heavy winds and possible tornadoes damaged homes and buildings, killing at least 10 people across the South and Midwest.
-Now, the storm has moved Northeast, where the threat of heavy snow and coastal flooding Friday and into the weekend prompted the National Weather Service to issue a winter storm warning.
+Heavy winds and possible tornadoes damaged homes and buildings, killing at least 12 people across the South and Midwest.
+The storm then moved Northeast, where the threat of heavy snow and coastal flooding prompted the National Weather Service to issue a winter storm warning.

 Still, by the end of the weekend, the eastern half of the country will see unseasonably warm temperatures, according to the National Weather Service.

-Over half a million customers across the South are without power, and all of the deaths so far have been there, too.
+Some 400,000 customers across the South were without power on Saturday evening.
 In Alabama, Mississippi and Tennessee, falling trees or branches killed six people.
 In Arkansas, one man drowned after driving into floodwaters.

 In Kentucky, dangerous wind gusts, flash flooding and possible tornadoes prompted the governor to declare a state of emergency Friday.
-There were three weather-related deaths in the state.
+There were five weather-related deaths in the state, and a semi truck blew off the highway.

-Announcing the third death on Twitter, Gov. Andy Beshear asked Kentucky residents to "add one more family to your prayers tonight" and "continue to be there for one another as we mourn these losses."
+Announcing the fifth death on Twitter, Gov. Andy Beshear asked Kentucky residents to remain alert due to "downed power lines and localized flooding."

-The storm moved into Michigan on Friday afternoon, blanketing the state in snow and causing more than a 100,000 customers to lose power and forcing the Detroit Metropolitan Airport to close temporarily.
+The storm moved into Michigan on Friday afternoon, blanketing the state in snow, causing more than a 100,000 customers to lose power and forcing the Detroit Metropolitan Airport to close temporarily.
 Last week, an ice storm left 800,000 homes and businesses without power.

 Other areas of the Midwest can expect freezing fog and low visibility this weekend, and highways could get heavy snow paired with wind gusts.